home-assistant/home-assistant.io/source/_integrations/apple_tv.markdown

 The first two points are quite obvious.
 Fake standby is a concept implemented in this integration that disables all requests to the device and makes the entity appear as being "off" in the web interface.
-This will make sure that the device is not woken up, but it will of course not show any information or allow you to control it.
+This will make sure that the device is not woken up, but it will, of course, not show any information or allow you to control it.
 It is however easy to turn it on (or off) in the web interface or to use an automation with `turn_on`.
 To make it more useful, you can write automations that turn it on or off depending on some other device, like the input source on your receiver.

-If you have setup your Apple TV via `configuration.yaml`, add `start_off: true` to your configuration to enable fake standby.
-Otherwise go to `Configuration -> Integrations`, select your Apple TV from the list and click the settings icon in the top right corner.
+If you have set up your Apple TV via `configuration.yaml`, add `start_off: true` to your configuration to enable fake standby.
+Otherwise, go to `Configuration -> Integrations`, select your Apple TV from the list and click the settings icon in the top right corner.
 You will have the setting to enble fake standby there.